-- 3.12.
-Where an officer who has previously been made redundant from the Council applies for employment with the Council, their application will be treated on its own merits, the financial merits and wider interests of the Council and will have regard to any agreement under which the officer left their previous employment.
-Where an officer leaves the Council's employment through voluntary severance or voluntary redundancy arrangements, they will not be allowed to work for the Council in any capacity, including engagement via employment agencies or as a consultant, for a period of at least one year after leaving. - 3.13.
-At the time of drafting this pay policy statement, the Government is proposing legislation that will: limit exit payments to £95,000 in the public sector; and require public sector employees earning more £80,000 to repay some or all of an exit payment if they return to public sector employment within twelve months.
-The Council will seek recovery of exit payments from previous employees and in so doing apply limits to exit payments in accordance with the legislation as an when it is introduced. - 3.14.
-The Council permits flexible retirement, as permitted by the Local Government Pension Scheme Regulations where by an employee can receive a salary and be in receipt of a pension for doing the same job.
+3.14 Where an officer who has previously been made redundant from the Council applies for employment with the Council, their application will be treated on its own merits, the financial merits and wider interests of the Council and will have regard to any agreement under which the officer left their previous employment.
+Where an officer leaves the Council's employment through voluntary severance or voluntary redundancy arrangements, they will not be allowed to work for the

+- Council in any capacity, including engagement via employment agencies or as a consultant, for a period of at least one year after leaving. - 3.15 The Council permits flexible retirement, as permitted by the Local Government Pension Scheme Regulations where by an employee can receive a salary and be in receipt of a pension for doing the same job.
 Flexible retirement will usually only be agreed where there is no cost to the Council.
-Exceptions to this will be based on the best interest of the Council and will be agreed by the Executive Director of Resources in consultation with the Director of HR, except where such a decision relates to either of themselves, when the Chief Executive will be consulted.
+Exceptions to this will be based on the best interest of the Council and will be agreed by the Corporate Director of Resources in consultation with the Director of Human Resources, except where such a decision relates to either of themselves, when the Chief Executive will be consulted.
 Employees retiring before their normal retirement age will, therefore, usually receive what is known as an actuarial reduction in their pension as allowed for under the Local Government Pension Scheme Regulations, to reflect the financial impact on the pension fund by the employee's early retirement.

-4. Remuneration of lowest paid employees
+4 Remuneration of lowest paid employees

-- 4.1.
-The definition of "lowest paid employee" is for local determination.
-The Council has agreed that the lowest paid employee will be those workers employed under a contract of employment on full-time equivalent hours, in accordance with the minimum grade of the Council's agreed grading structure.
-Workers, such as apprentices, who are engaged on fixed term training contracts, are excluded from this definition. - 4.2.
-The Council is a London Living Wage employer and will pay the London Living Wage as its minimum rate of pay to employees, other than those engaged specifically on apprentice or similar training contracts.
-The Council will apply increases in the London Living Wage with effect from the 01 April following announcement of the increase.
-With effect from 01 April 2019 the full-time equivalent annual pay of the lowest paid employee will £20,103 which equates to an hourly rate of pay of £10.74 (higher than the current London Living Wage which is £10.20 per hour and will be effective from 1st April 2020 for the Council).
+- 4.1 The definition of "lowest paid employee" is for local determination.
+The Council has agreed that the lowest paid employee will be those workers employed under a contract of employment on full-time equivalent hours, in accordance with the minimum grade of the Council's agreed grading structure i.e. Grade 1, scale point 02.
+Workers, such as apprentices, who are engaged on fixed term training contracts, are excluded from this definition. - 4.2 The Council is a Real Living Wage (formerly the London Living Wage) employer and will pay the Real Living Wage as its minimum rate of pay to employees, other than those engaged specifically on apprentice or similar training contracts.
+The Council will apply increases in the Real Living Wage with effect from the 01 April following announcement of the increase.
+With effect from 01 April 2021 the full-time equivalent annual pay of the lowest paid employee will be £21,030, which equates to an hourly rate of pay of £11.20 (this reflects the current Real Living Wage London which is £10.85 per hour).

-5. The relationship between the pay of Chief Officers and that of other staff
+5 The relationship between the pay of Chief Officers and that of other staff